 I like this question a lot because I am very passionate about this and I believe that we all have so much potential, which we never acknowledge.
 I am also guilty of this, I have to use these tools of mindset and self-value on myself.

 A lot of us play small, which is two things.
 The first is that we act like victims of our circumstances.
 We make excuses, it’s because of x that I am unable to do y.
 Secondly, we give our power away to others.
-For example, unless our husband, father, mother, boss acknowledge our self-worth, we don’t see our value.
-But I believe that we need to first see our value before that world acknowledges us.
+For example, unless our husband, father, mother, or boss acknowledges our self-worth, we don’t see our value.
+But I believe that we need to first see our value before the world acknowledges us.
 Simply put, in a challenging situation one of the powerful questions we can all ask ourselves is, how am I playing small here?
 What are the internal resources available to me that can help me the one step forward?
-Which can take us from a place of fear and anxiety to energy of curiosity and opportunity.
+Which can take us from a place of fear and anxiety to an energy of curiosity and opportunity.
 Let me take that one step, let me believe in myself.

 It has to come from within.
 If you don’t value yourself, and you don’t fully appreciate what you are capable of and don’t have the confidence then it won’t be reflected in the others around you.
 It’s a simple thing to say but we don’t practice it.
-A lot of celebrating burnout, we celebrate that we are busy, that we put others ahead of ourselves.
+A lot of celebrating burnout, we celebrate that we are busy and that we put others ahead of ourselves.
 But if you are getting burnt out, if you’re not getting enough sleep or rest, how are you going to operate in service to yourself or others?
 Self-love is not some fluffy concept.
 You need to recharge your batteries to be available for others.
 We need to own our self-worth and speak more confidently about ourselves.
 Self-love isn’t about soaking in a bathtub with candles and wine!

 5) How has the pandemic affected the way you work?
 Has it changed the kind of clients that come forward?
 Have the issues people are dealing with change?

-As a coach, I believe in continuous development so I keep investing in training myself and coaches and mentors for myself so they help me get out of my own way.
+As a coach, I believe in continuous development so I keep investing in training myself and coaches and mentors for myself so they help me get out of my way.
 That’s what’s great about coaches, we all need that third party to come in and say, so what’s going on?

 It’s a learning process.
 My skills and confidence have gone through a change which has also translated to my clients going through positive changes.